 We offer you the ability to graduate with honors.
 This requires you maintain a minimum GPA and that you write and defend an honors thesis.
-More information can be obtained from the APS department office and/or the Honors Council Representative (Ann-Marie Madigan).
-More general information about the honors thesis is on CU-Boulder's Honors Program page.
+See the APS Honors Program webpage for more details and more general information about the honors thesis can be found on the CU-Boulder's Honors Program page.

 Declaration of a minor in Astrophysical and Planetary Sciences is open to any student enrolled at CU-Boulder.
 Coursework applied to the minor may be applied to another major or towards General Education requirements.
 Astronomy Minor requirements can be found here.